Plain of Six Glaciers: Hiking Guide

-We believe that Lake Louise is on your itinerary anyway while traveling in the Canadian Rockies and Plain of Six Glaciers is a great way how to stretch your legs and see more from this beautiful mountainous piece of land.
+We believe that Lake Louise will be on your Canadian Rockies itinerary anyway while traveling there, and Plain of Six Glaciers is a great way how to stretch your legs and see more from this beautiful mountainous piece of land.

 WHEN TO HIKE TO PLAIN OF SIX GLACIERS